doscsy12/knee_mri_proj/README.md

-# Capstone: Development of an algorithm for automatic detection of meniscus tears in radiographic images of the knee
+# Title: Development of an algorithm for automatic detection of meniscus tears in radiographic images of the knee

 # Problem Statement
 Utilising machine learning models as a computational technique for the diagnosis of osteoarthritis is still relatively new.
 The aim in this project is to develop a machine learning algorithm, and to determine if the algorithm can identify meniscus tears by differentiating/ localizing abnormalities in radiographic images of the knee.